 So how does New Jersey’s online poker economy look in 2021?
 Although certain sites have fallen by the wayside since 2013, the economy is as strong as it's ever been.
 The entrance of PokerStars in 2016 provided the local market with a shot in the arm and, in recent months, COVID-19 has forced operators to innovate.

-For example, as well as an online version of the WSOP, residents have been given the chance to play for World Poker Tour (WPT) titles courtesy of Partypoker.
-These innovations have seen revenue surge in 2020.
-Over the summer months, overall income for online poker was almost $5 million per month.
+For example, as well as an online version of the WSOP, residents have been given the chance to play for World Poker Tour (WPT) titles courtesy of partypoker.
+These innovations have seen revenue surge in 2020 and 2021.
+Over the 2020 summer months, overall income for online poker was almost $5 million per month.
 That’s a year-on-year increase of more than 155%.
 Put simply, NJ poker online is as strong as it's ever been and that means it’s a great time to get in on the action.

 The only one of the above that didn’t carve out a reputation in Europe before going live in New Jersey is WSOP.com.
 However, as the owner of the largest live poker series in the world, this company also has an international reputation for excellence.

 To bring their brand of poker to the Garden State, each operator partners with a local casino.
 For example, partypoker New Jersey has a deal with the Borgata and BetMGM, while WSOP.com and 888 Poker NJ have a deal with Caesars Atlantic City.
 Stars, on the other hand, is linked to Resorts Casino.
 These relationships not only make them legal online poker sites in New Jersey but give them more locally accessible and widen player pools.